hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added Divi Comment Form support.
 * Fixed WPForms Login form support.
 * Fixed not valid CSS to prevent a black box issue.
-* Fixed invalid hCaptcha error after fixing wrong input on Checkout page.
+* Fixed invalid hCaptcha error after correction of wrong input on Checkout page.
+* Fixed hCaptcha functionality on Elementor Pro edit page when hCaptcha is off for logged-in users.

 = 1.17.0 =
 * Tested with WooCommerce 6.6.